 Image Credit: Pixel-Shot / Shutterstock.com

 Maternal health and COVID-19

-SARS-CoV-2 has been found to directly infect cells through its interaction with the angiotensin-converting enzyme 2 (ACE2) receptor.
-During pregnancy, ACE2 receptor levels are upregulated, accounting for the relatively low blood pressure levels observed in many pregnant women.
+SARS-CoV-2 has been found to primarily infect cells through its interaction with the angiotensin-converting enzyme 2 (ACE2) receptor.
+During pregnancy, ACE2 receptor levels are upregulated, thus accounting for the relatively low blood pressure levels observed in many pregnant women.
 This increased ACE2 expression may account for why pregnant women are at a higher risk of developing serious complications from COVID-19.

 Can SARS-CoV-2 enter breastmilk?

 One major concern that emerged early on in the pandemic surrounding maternal health is the possible transmission of SARS-CoV-2 through breast milk.
 Although several studies have confirmed the presence of viral RNA in the breast milk of infected mothers, current evidence does not indicate that the virus can be transmitted to the breastfeeding infant.

 Thus, the United States Centers for Disease Control and Prevention (CDC) has stated that mothers with suspected or confirmed COVID-19 can safely continue to breastfeed.
 Nevertheless, the CDC recommends that infected mothers wash their hands before and after breastfeeding and expressing milk.

 The potential for COVID-19 transmission through breast milk appears to be low.
 Nevertheless, it is crucial that infected mothers strictly abide by additional precautions if they are COVID-19 positive, as they can still transmit SARS-CoV-2 to their young babies through respiratory droplets and/or skin contact during breastfeeding.
 Therefore, breastfeeding mothers, as well as those who choose to express their milk with a pump, are advised to wear a mask anytime they are expressing milk, breastfeeding, or within six feet of their baby.